 I saved all of the random offcuts as well to use for small projects (or to practice my carving on smaller scrap).

-While K and Bruce carried each piece to the stack, I was tasked with checking that each sticker in between (made from scrap wood strips) was exactly the same thickness to ensure that the lumber would have even spacing (one piece too thick or too narrow could also lead to warping).
+While K and Bruce carried each piece to the stack, I was tasked with checking that each sticker in between (made from scrap wood strips) was exactly the same thickness to ensure that the lumber would have even spacing (one piece too thick or too narrow could also lead to warping and bowing).

 It was SO COOL to watch it all go down!
 And look how much wood we got out of it!!